Stormwater Discharges from Construction Activities in Region 10

 If you plan to use cationic chemicals, you will need to get prior authorization from EPA's Regional Office.
 The following documents will help you compile the information we need to review your cationic chemical application.

-- CGP Appendix L: Suggested Format for Request for Chemical Treatment (PDF)(4 pp, 201 K)
+- CGP Appendix J: Suggested Format for Request for Chemical Treatment (pdf)

-- Example Map of Chemical Treatment at Construction Sites (PDF)(1 pp, 18 K)
+- Example Map of Chemical Treatment at Construction Sites (pdf)

 Forms and Templates